MathieuMorrissette/ArchLinuxForMacbook3.1/README.md

 https://wiki.archlinux.org/index.php/MacBookPro7,1

 I made an hybrid MBR and booted it with refind

+# CSM/ LEGACY

+works out of the box

+# GENERAL

 # Fix long sddm load times
 It is because of low entropy